-Understanding Quat Interactions with Wastewater Plants
+Understanding and Treatment of Quat Interactions with Wastewater Plants

 Aquafix Quaternary Ammonium Cation (QAC or Quat) Studies Background